-Stuart Drummond, Mayor of Hartlepool, England
+Stuart Drummond, former Mayor of Hartlepool, England

 FRONT PAGE